A Look Back at the 2021 KPMG Women’s Leadership Summit

-The KPMG Women’s Leadership Summit is always a highlight of KPMG Women’s PGA Championship week, and this year’s event raised the bar even higher.
+The KPMG Women’s Leadership Summit is always a highlight of KPMG Women’s PGA Championship week, and 2021’s event raised the bar even higher.

 The Summit, which took place on Wednesday, the day prior to the Championship teeing off, was highlighted by an interview with Award-Winning Director and Writer Patty Jenkins (Monster, Wonder Woman), who was awarded the 2021 KPMG Inspire Greatness Award.